 There are a number of other ways reference artifacts can dramatically increase accuracy.
 For more details see, “Break the Accuracy Barrier“, another MMSOnline article about probing.

 I love the reference in the article to “funny tapes.”
 These were CNC programs that were hand-tuned to the peculiarities of particular machines and jobs to compensate for errors.
 Reference Artifacts are a much simpler and easier to manage approach to the problem.
+For more on thermal expansion, check out our free thermal expansion calculator.

 Part-Specific Tooling on the Pallet